 Alan Walker, an archivist in the Textual Processing unit in the National Archives at College Park, MD, just solved a mystery that staff have wondered about for many years.
 Mark down this auspicious date, for I shall reveal to you the identity of this longtime mystery woman.
 You've probably seen this photo many a time … Continue reading Mystery lady identified!

 Today’s post comes from Jessie Kratz, Historian of the National Archives.
-On June 24 the National Archives celebrates its 80th anniversary.
-If you have ever visited the National Archives in Washington, DC, you may have noticed two very, very large bronze doors that mark the original Constitution Avenue entrance to the building.
-Visitors enter through the … Continue reading Doors of Monumental Proportions
+On June 19 the National Archives celebrates its 80th anniversary.
+Constitution Avenue Entrance with doors closed, 6/13/1936.
+(National Archives Identifier 7820634) If you have ever visited the National Archives in Washington, DC, you may have noticed two very, very large bronze doors that mark the … Continue reading Doors of Monumental Proportions

 Today's post comes from Jessie Kratz, Historian of the National Archives.
 June 19 marks the anniversary of the establishment of the National Archives.
 On June 19, 1934, President Franklin D. Roosevelt signed legislation creating the National Archives.
 It was the culmination of a 25-year campaign by the historical community to create a National Archives building … Continue reading Happy Birthday National Archives